kauasilbershlachparodes/Illuminati-Writing-Corpus-Engine/README.md

 https://github.com/user-attachments/assets/66754ea2-9268-4dc3-8db7-869d51232616

-# Illuminati Writing Corpus Engine - Corpus First Intelligence
+# Illuminati Writing Corpus Engine - Corpus Intelligence

 Illuminati Writing Corpus Engine is a corpus-first intelligence writing system built on an embedded 11-source doctrine base.
 It does not write like a generic assistant.
 It reads across the full corpus, ranks evidence, tests competing hypotheses, exposes weak logic, enforces confidence discipline, and compresses complexity into cold, decision-ready judgment.